SundayMoments/DS5_Bridge/README.md

 - Raspberry Pi Pico 2 W.
 - Sony DualSense or DualSense Edge controller.
-- USB cable with a micro end from the Pico 2 W to the PC.
+- USB cable with a micro usb end from the Pico 2 W to the PC.
 - Windows for the companion app.

 ## For Developers